BestSens/gd32-cmake-example/Examples/USB/USB_Device/in_application_program_hid/readme.txt

   The GD32 device is enumerated as an USB Custom HID device for IAP, that uses the native PC Host HID driver.

-  To test the demo, you need a configuration hex image or bin image.
+  To test the demo, user need a configuration hex image or bin image.
 The hex image or the bin image should set application address at APP_LOADED_ADDR.
-You can refer to "../Test_Images" folder and use the hex images or bin images in it.
+User can refer to "../Test_Images" folder and use the hex images or bin images in it.

   To test the demo, you need to:
-    - Download the "USB IAP Client" PC applet
+    - Download the "GD32AllInOneProgrammer" PC applet
-    - Start the "USB IAP Client" PC applet and connect GD32 USB to PC (Note: maybe the driver installing is failed in the first time, try reseting again.)
+    - Start the "GD32AllInOneProgrammer" PC applet, the interface select "USB" and the application class select "IAP"
     - The device should be detected and shown in the PC applet
-    - Select the hex image and download it to the flash
+    - Select the hex image, configure the target download address and download it to the flash
-    - After each device reset, the mcu will run the new application
+    - If user check "jump to run the App program", the mcu will run the new application
     - After each device reset, hold down the TAMPER key on the GD32 board to enter IAP mode